TommasoBarberis/Genomic-and-transcriptomic-evolution-of-D.-Suzukii/README.md

 ### TE analysis
 All the steps are included in a tool named dnaPipeTE (available on :https://github.com/clemgoub/dnaPipeTE)
 - Uniform samplings of the reads to produce low coverage data sets
-- Trinity, reapeat assembly of contigs
+- Trinity, repeat assembly of contigs
+-

 ## Requirements